klarose/envoy-wasm-tests/README.md

 ## Extensions

 - nop: This extension does nothing.
 It just proves that you can compile and load it.
+- static-header: This extends adds a single header.

 ## Development